totem-tech/documentation/crowdsale-docs/contribution-terms.md

 # Contribution Terms.

-> **In order to contribute to the Crowdsale contributors must register using the Registration Form in Totem Live App.**
+> **In order to contribute to the Crowdsale Contributors must register using the Registration Form in Totem Live App.**

-Totem Live also operates a Contributions Cockpit Module that allows contributors to track the progress of their payments and distributions of the XTX currency.
+The Totem Live App also operates a Contributions Cockpit Module that allows Contributors to track the progress of their payments and distributions of the XTX currency.

 The following are the general conditions of the Totem Crowdsale.